iBeeXYZ/ClienThings/README.md

 You can use ClienThings on your server to find out if a player is using **ClienThings**.

 Currently this mod compensates for :
-- Consumables (90%)
+- Consumables (95%)
+- End Crystal (75%)
-- Elytras (95%)
+- Elytras
-- Firework rocket (100%)
+- Firework rocket
-- Cooldowns (100%)
+- Cooldowns
+- Entity pose

 Coming Soon™ :
+- Void damage
+- Interactions with blocks (Interfaces, Note block, Jukebox...)
+- Interactions with items
-- Interfaces
+- Interactions with entities
-- End Crystal Placement
 - Game mode change
-- Sneaking state
 - Potion Effects
 - Tchat
 - Sounds
 - Crafting
 - Weapons (Bow/Crossbow, etc.)
-- Note block
-- Jukebox
 - Swap Items In Hands
 - Pick Block
 - Scaffolding